 Brown University awards more than 200 doctor of philosophy degrees annually.
 The Brown Ph.D. is primarily a research degree.
 Teaching is an important part of many doctoral programs, and many departments require candidates for the Ph.D. to have teaching experience.

 Brown University offers substantial financial support to doctoral students.
 All incoming doctoral students are guaranteed five years of support, which includes a stipend, full tuition remission, health-services fee, and a health-insurance subsidy.
-(This support policy dates to the 2006-07 academic year.)
+Doctoral students in the Humanities and Social Sciences are guaranteed six years of support.
 All promises of student support are subject to students making satisfactory academic progress, as determined by their programs of study.
 Please see related links for additional details regarding the University's commitment to doctoral education.

 There are four general requirements for the doctor of philosophy:

 - ADMISSION.
 The candidate must be formally admitted to his or her degree program.

 - RESIDENCE.
 The normal residency requirement is the equivalent of three Academic Years of full-time study beyond the bachelor's degree.
 Students who enter a PhD program at Brown already holding a master’s degree in a related field have a residency requirement equivalent to two Academic Years of full-time study upon entering the PhD program at Brown.
 Use of a previously earned master’s degree to reduce PhD residency requirements is contingent upon approval of the program Director of Graduate Study.

 Graduate work done at other institutions and not used in fulfillment of the requirements for any doctoral degree elsewhere may, on the approval of the program Director of Graduate Study, be counted in fulfillment of up to, but not exceeding, one year of the residency requirement.
 A student who desires credit for work done elsewhere should file a timely application with the program Director of Graduate Study; transfer credit forms are available through the Office of the Registrar.